Kenkichi Yoshizawa: Diplomatic career

 In December 1940, Yoshizawa was met by Hubertus Johannes van Mook, deputy minister of Economic Affairs, K. L. J. Enthoven, director of Justice, and Hoessein Djajadiningrat, director of Education and Religion.
 The negotiations dragged on unsuccessfully, and on 11 June 1941, the Liaison Meeting of the Imperial General Headquarters and Government decided to recall Yoshizawa and terminate the talks.
 Yoshizawa suddenly announced to the Dutch his plan to depart and asked to be received by the Dutch Governor-General A. W. L. Tjarda van Starkenborgh Stachouwer on 17 June 1941.
 The latter was worried that he might receive a declaration of war, but to his relief Yoshizawa only handed him a draft declaration stating that the negotiations had ended without an agreement.

 From 1941–1944, Yoshizawa served as Japanese ambassador to French Indochina.
-The posting was mostly symbolic, as by then mostly under Japanese military occupation.
+The posting was mostly symbolic, as by then Indochina was mostly under Japanese military occupation.
 In August 1945, he became a member of the Privy Council.

 After the end of World War II, the surrender of Japan, Yoshizawa was purged from public office by the American occupation authorities.
 In post-war Japan, he was appointed as Japanese ambassador to the Republic of China on Taiwan in 1952.
 He retired from public life in December 1956.